Centre for the History of Women's Education

 Meet the team

-Current research in CHWE
+Current and recent research in CHWE

 Materialities, environment and women’s higher education

-Zoe Milsom (Lecturer in Education) and members of CHWE
+Prof. Stephanie Spencer and members of CHWE

 In 1929 Virginia Woolf stated that in order to write a woman needed a ‘Room of her Own and five hundred pounds a year.’
 In the same year the British Federation of University Women opened Crosby Hall for international and national university women who needed rooms of their own to undertake short courses of study or work in London.
 Shortly after the Hall was opened, the management committee decided to create a library where the women could relax after their day with a book.
 A number of well-known figures contributed books ranging from middlebrow fiction to rare books not even in the British Library.
 The Hall has long since been sold but the book collection (Sybil Campbell) is now one of the Special Collections of the University of Winchester and overseen by trustees from the British Federation of Women Graduates (BFWG) and the Centre for the History of Women’s Education.